-To request a pre-application meeting, a firm that has an existing relationship with the PRA should contact their relevant supervisory contact.
-For those new to the regulatory environment, please email PRA-AuthsVoPsCancellations@bankofengland.co.uk.
+To request a pre-application meeting, a firm that has an existing relationship with us should contact their relevant supervisory contact.
+For those new to the regulatory environment, please email NewFirmAuthorisation@bankofengland.co.uk.

 Pre-application: Lloyd’s managing agents

 Firms applying as Lloyd's managing agents should have had detailed discussions with Lloyd’s before they submit an application to us.
-A pre-application meeting will depend on the specifics of the application, but if necessary it will involve Lloyd’s and the firm.
+A pre-application meeting will depend on the specifics of the application, but it will usually involve Lloyd’s and the firm.

 Pre-application: credit unions

 We have specific requirements for credit union applicants’ business plans, which are set out in Credit union authorisation: supporting documents.

 Submitting an authorisation application